testingisdocumenting/znai/znai-docs/znai/plugins/user-defined-plugins.md

 {
   "type": "string",
   "required": true,
-  "available": ["info", "success", "warning"]
+  "limitValuesTo": ["info", "success", "warning"]
 }
 ```

 * `type` — `number`, `string`, `list-of-number`, `list-of-string`, or `list`
 * `required` — defaults to `false`
-* `available` — optional; an inline array of allowed values, or a
+* `limitValuesTo` — optional; an inline array of allowed values, or a
-  `$path/to/file.json` reference to a JSON array file
+  `$path/to/file.json` reference to a JSON array file.
+Omit it to accept any
+  value of `type`.

-Unknown arguments, type mismatches, and values outside `available` all fail the
+Unknown arguments, type mismatches, and values outside `limitValuesTo` all fail
-build with the same error reporting as built-in plugins.
+the build with the same error reporting as built-in plugins.

-## Available Values From A File
+## Limit Values From A File

-Point `available` at a JSON array when the allowed set is owned elsewhere — a
+Point `limitValuesTo` at a JSON array when the allowed set is owned elsewhere —
-team-wide tag list, regional names, severity levels shared with another tool:
+a team-wide tag list, regional names, severity levels shared with another tool:

 :include-file: plugins/themed-box-tags.json {title: "plugins/themed-box-tags.json"}

+The path resolves relative to the plugin config first, then falls back to
-The file is loaded through znai's resource resolver, so it works next to `toc`,
+znai's resource resolver — so it works next to the `.json`, next to `toc`, on
-on the lookup path, or packaged in a jar.
+the lookup path, or packaged in a jar.

 # Special Arguments